Wednesday, 28 October 2015

 At lunch we had yams - they tasted like a cross between potatoes and roast chestnuts.
 The food that has been given to us here has been plentiful and generous.
 It consists of 2 or 3 dishes of noodles, rice, beans or peas.
 Sometimes there is a meat or fish stew, or chappatis.
 Everything is cooked on an open fire.
 Dessert is either pineapple or watermelon.

 Today I helped Bush to make the chappatis - well actually all I did was to roll out the dough that she had already made into circles as we sat outside chatting.
-Then Bush built up the fire, which is in a shed across from the house, and fried the chappatis one by one in hot oil in a wok; it only took about thirty seconds for each to puff up and turn golden.
-Cooking here is such hard work.
+Then Bush built up the fire, which is in a shed across from the house, and we fried the chappatis one by one in hot oil in a wok; it only took about thirty seconds for each to puff up and turn golden.

-Gabriel (jokingly) told my ht that I won't be going home next week because he is keeping me here in Luwero to teach French.
-Then they had a pretend arm wrestle over it, although my ht pointed out that It was a futile gesture because Gabriel is a very powerful man - if it had been for real he said that he would have lost "a valuable member of staff!" which I found very amusing.
+Gabriel (jokingly) told George that I won't be going home next week because he is keeping me here in Luwero to teach French.
+Then they had a pretend arm wrestle over it, although George pointed out that it was a futile gesture because Gabriel is a very powerful man - if it had been for real he said that he would have lost "a valuable member of staff!" which I found very amusing.

 It rained again during the night so the morning felt nice and fresh.